lale-help/lale-help/README.md

 ## Access to the logs

 All logs can be accessed with the `heroku logs` shell command.
 It will only print the last 1.500 lines or so.
-To access, filter and analyze older logs, use the Sumo Logic Add-On through heroku's web interface.
+To access, filter and analyze older logs, use the Papertrail Add-On through heroku's web interface.

 ## Further documentation